Leave a Comment

 fruits Fruits of experience or effort and what emerges from them.

-Soft or luscious fruits such as fig or peach: May represent female genitals.
+Soft or luscious fruits such as fig or peach: May represent female genitals, something soft, sweet and luscious – an enjoyable sensation or experience.

-Grapes: Because grapes can be used to make alcohol, they often have a special significance, and are very ancient cultural symbols.
+Grapes: Because grapes can be used to make alcohol, they often have a special significance, and are a very ancient cultural symbol.
 They depict fruitfulness, fertility, but perhaps fruitfulness of a spiritual kind.
 So a woman dreaming of them, especially near her belly can assume she is pregnant.
 But they also signify pleasures of the world, drinking, sex, wealth, and conversely, in Christianity they signify the blood of Christ.
 That means the essence of human experience.
 The collective human wisdom.
+See grapes

 Lemon: Possibly symbolises the feelings of bitterness, sourness.
 In some nations the lemon also has strong associations with health, so it might show a suggestion to use for your health.